jenishpatel2147/jenishpatel2147.github.io/index.md

 - Designed an intuitive user interface leveraging HTML, JavaScript and React that allowed for the sub-reddits data to be displayed   onto a   locally hosted website

 ### RoboRun - Endless Runner Game

 - A Unity based 2D mobile game developed using C\# that was released onto the Google Play Store
 - An endless runner game that outputs a score at the end of the game, calculated using various game components

+### Who wants to be a Millionarie

+- Used Visual Basic and other libraries to created an exact replica of the game Who Wants to Be a Millionarie